 Table 1: BD-rate results for disabling inter RDPCM for INTRA_BC blocks (lossy)

+Table 2: BD-rate results for disabling inter RDPCM for INTRA_BC blocks (lossless)

 Conclusion

 Use of inter RDPCM for INTRA_BC blocks results in gains for most screen content sequence classes for AI configuration at the cost of very little run-time complexity.
 It is recommended that the HEVC Range Extension text specification be changed to align it with the test model software.
 Furthermore, it is recommended that the residual_dpcm_inter_enabled_flag be used to control the application of inter RDPCM to inter as well as INTRA_BC blocks.